prodopsio/docs/OPEN-VPN.md

 It's recommeneded that you keep your VPN safe and monitored as this is the one gateway separating connections from the outsideworld directly to private resources (other than probably loadbalancers)
 * Keep ports `22` & `943` only accessible to a specific IP (if at all) as you don't normally need them open.
 * Ports `443` & `1194` are used for client's access.
 If you know a specific IP range and addresses it's good to lock these also down to where they are required rather than `0.0.0.0/0`
-* Make sure all users have passwords and only relevant personel have admin settings allowed
+* Make sure all users have passwords and only relevant personnel have admin settings allowed
 * MFA is recommended, here are a few ways: 1.
 [DUO](https://duo.com/docs/openvpn), 2.
 [Authy](https://www.authy.com/integrations/openvpn/), 3. [manual](https://medium.com/we-have-all-been-there/using-google-authenticator-mfa-with-openvpn-on-ubuntu-16-04-774e4acc2852)

 ## Purchasing a license
-By deafult OpenVPN gives you two concurrent access slots, so if a third user required a login while two others are having open connections, the third will be rejected.
+By default OpenVPN gives you two concurrent access slots, so if a third user required a login while two others are having open connections, the third will be rejected.
 Purchasing and installing a certificate is a very easy process. [ Pricing ](https://openvpn.net/pricing/) is around **$15 per user per year**.